The Mature Workforce Committee Presents

 UMass ASC Fitness service is provided by Advantage Health Corporation, a respected source for results-oriented programs that promote wellness and productivity.
 The UMass Albert Sherman Fitness Center (ASC) is located on the third floor of the Albert Sherman Center building and is open 24/7.
 Employees/non-matriculated students can join the ASC Fitness Center for a monthly fee.
 The ASC Fitness Center is staffed between the hours of 6am and 7pm Monday-Thursday and on Fridays from 6am and 6pm.
 Whether your interests include fitness improvement, stress relief, conditioning, fun or wellness and recreation, the ASC Fitness Center community has an offering that is right for you.

 Geocaching is a real-world, outdoor treasure hunting game using GPS-enabled devices.
 Participants navigate to a specific set of GPS coordinates and then attempt to find the geocache (container) hidden at that location.
 Geocaching appeals to all ages from children to seniors.
 It can be played with a smartphone or coordinates loaded into GPS receiver.
 It can be played in many ways but the simple goal is to find the cache and sign the log.
-We'll hide some temporary caches so you can try it out on the day of the Fair.

 The Graduate School of Nursing will offer blood pressure checks during the Fair.
 The mission of the Graduate School of Nursing is to prepare practice-focused and research-focused doctorally prepared nurses and leaders to improve the quality of life and health outcomes for the Commonwealth and beyond.
 Through partnerships with multi-cultural communities and clinical organizations; research, practice, service and education are integrated to advance nursing knowledge, science and competencies to provide exemplary health care for all.